mauroreisvieira/stewed/README.md

 #Welcome to Stewed Framework
 Stewed is a framework for rapid development of simple and lightweight web applications.
-Using a combination of HTML, CSS and JavaScript allows you to create a fully customized application without losing its own special way it serves only one auxulio base in its development.
+Using a combination of **HTML, **CSS and pure J**avaScript allows you to create a fully customized application without losing its own special way it serves only one auxulio base in its development.

 > Current version: 0.9.0